wangyou/ResurrectedScripts/README.md

 #### How to make unofficial builds Official
 Incase you are building an unofficial build, and want to make it official, feel free to contact one of the team members [you can find them in the Google+ community].
-Namely, Atlan KRK, Varun Date and Akhil Narang.
+Namely, Atlan KRK, Varun Date and Akhil Narang, Brian Koluch, Andres Pascual Enjoy! :D
-Enjoy! :D

 ##### Links